Come see my play! bit.ly/ProofTheatre

 A Crime of Passion Fruit, Ellie Alexander

 My many delights with this series here and here.
 This one wasn’t my favorite – that’s TWO books now with not enough Thomas, my fave – plus I worry that the series might be coming to an end too soon as we ramp up towards Jules’s mom’s wedding to Doug, a natural culmination point.
 (The Amazon preorder page, which generally has the best available intel, lists the announced seventh book as 7/7 in series.
-Maybe it’s just that it’ll be the 7th of 7 available.
-I can hope) I’m a fan of several famously long-running series (such as the Dresden Files, 15 books and a bunch of shorts in 15+ years, still coming out; Outlander, 8 main books, 4 spinoff novels, and a bunch of shorts in 25+ years, still coming out; Discworld, 41 books over 30+ years).
+Maybe it’s just that it’ll be the 7th of 7 available.)
+I’m a fan of several famously long-running series (such as the Dresden Files, 15 books and a bunch of shorts in 15+ years and counting).
 So I am of the opinion that seven books is just getting started.
 (2021 me adds: on book 13 now and going strong!)

 It’s also shaping up to be the year of mystery dominating the list, instead of fantasy, in a shocking turn of events.
 That’s right, I, a person who writes murder mysteries, haven’t historically read many mysteries.

 Lumberjanes, Volumes 5 and 6, Noelle Stevenson and team